Contrastive Learning of Musical Representations: Introduction

-Self-supervised representation learning is an upcoming unsupervised learning paradigm in many research domains \cite{dosovitskiy2015discriminative, oord_representation_2019, hjelm_learning_2019,chen_simple_2020,grill2020bootstrap}.
+Self-supervised representation learning is an unsupervised learning paradigm that has demonstrated advances across many tasks and research domains \cite{dosovitskiy2015discriminative, oord_representation_2019, hjelm_learning_2019,chen_simple_2020,grill2020bootstrap}.
+This includes the ability to use substantially less labeled data when fine-tuning on a specific task \cite{henaff2019data,chen_simple_2020,chen2020big}.
 Without ground truth, there can be no ordinary loss function for training; self-supervised learning trains by way of a proxy loss function instead.
-One way to preserve the amount of useful information during self-supervised learning is to define the proxy loss function with respect to a relatively simple `pretext' task, with the idea that a representation that is good for the pretext task will also be useful for downstream tasks.
+One way to preserve the amount of useful information during self-supervised learning is to define the proxy loss function with respect to a relatively simple pretext task, with the idea that a representation that is good for the pretext task will also be useful for downstream tasks.
 Many approaches rely on heuristics to design pretext tasks \cite{doersch_unsupervised_2015,zhang2016colorful}, e.g., by witholding a pitch transformation \cite{spice}.
 Alternatively, \emph{contrastive representation learning} formulates the proxy loss directly on the learned representations and relies on contrasting multiple, slightly differing versions of any one example by often using negative sampling strategies \cite{tian2019contrastive,he2019moco,chen_simple_2020} or by bootstrapping the representations \cite{grill2020bootstrap}.